We’d like to welcome you to your very first Escapade! Congratulations on your decision to take your RVing experience to the next level.

 Escapade event shirts and hats:

-Will be available to pre-purchase and pick up once you arrive at the event.
-Although it isn’t a requirement that you purchase one, it certainly adds to the fun if you’re wearing the event’s official gear.
+Event shirts are included in your registration.
+Shirts and pre-purchased hats will be available for pick up once you arrive at the event.
 A few shirts and hats will be available for purchase at the Escapees Club Booth once you arrive, however they always sell out very quickly.
-It’s best to order online and know yours is waiting for you upon your arrival, rather than risk your size not being available.

 Here’s what you can expect at Escapade